koenderks/aRtsy/README.md

 ## Mondriaan

-This algorithm micics the well-known paintings of the Dutch artist [Piet Mondriaan](https://nl.wikipedia.org/wiki/Piet_Mondriaan).
+This algorithm mimics the style of the well-known paintings by the Dutch artist [Piet Mondriaan](https://nl.wikipedia.org/wiki/Piet_Mondriaan).
+It works by cutting into the painting from two random directions and drawing a square.

 You can use the `paint_mondriaan()` function to make your own unique painting with this algorithm.